 - Buying pet food from a local retail store may be very convenient, but studies have shown that these products may have spent up to 18 months in shipment or storage before they reach the shelf of your local pet store.

 - Pet food manufacturers who sell directly to the market, like Life’s Abundance, are better choices.
 They can provide pet food within a few short weeks after production for maximum freshness – not to mention the convenience of delivering your pet’s food directly to your door!

 Storage & Spoilage

 - Dry pet food is quite easy to store.
-A tightly sealed plastic bin or other container will generally keep insects out of your pet’s kibble, and makes it easy to portion out just the amount you want to give your dog.
+A tightly sealed plastic bin or other containers will generally keep insects out of your pet’s kibble and makes it easy to portion out just the amount you want to give your dog.

 - Unopened cans of dog food are easy to store, but saving any unused food is more bothersome and prone to spoilage.

 - Canned dog food typically has a stronger smell than dry kibble, though this depends greatly on the particular product and its freshness.